 First, I want to state that this article is not all-inclusive of every infantryman who fought during the many years of war.
-This explanation is only from my perspective but will most likely hold true for many who humped in that country with me.
+This explanation is only from my perspective, but will most likely hold true for many who humped in that country with me.

 Okay.
 Most Grunts never had a permanent home and had to carry everything with them out on missions.
-Most personal items not needed for everyday use were usually left behind in a duffel and stored in the supply room at the unit’s basecamp (civvies for R&R, electronic equipment, suitcase, etc).
+Most personal items not needed for everyday use were left behind in a duffel and stored in the supply room at the unit’s basecamp (civvies for R&R, electronic equipment, suitcase, etc).
 In my case, Cu Chi in the south and Phu Bai in the north.

 The first day of a mission or after a resupply was a bitch because this is when our equipment weighed the most, then lessened over the remaining days as supplies were expended (mostly just food and water).
 Resupply in the bush occurred every 3-4 days, but sometimes, had to be extended to 5-6 days because of poor weather or other unforeseen circumstances.
 Those were the times that we ran out of food and/or water and had to make do with what was available.
-Everyone shared what collectively remained…nobody bitched about it or hoarded.
+Everyone shared what collectively remained…nobody bitched about it or hoarded it.

 Bomb Crater at the beginning of Monsoon season

-Bomb crater completely filled during monsoon season
+Bomb crater completely filled during the monsoon season

 Heating a meal of spaghetti and meatballs

-Morning after the rains – drying out and eating breakfast
+The morning after the rains – drying out and eating breakfast

 Still had to secure a machete and folding shovel to the ruck, and attach either a bayonet or Bowie knife to the ammo belt.